openmrs/openmrs-eip/README.md

 The application was initially built against the 2.3.x branch should be compatible with the data model of the OpenMRS core 2.3.0, in theory this implies there needs to a maintenance branch for every OpenMRS minor release that has any DB changes between it and it's ancestor, master should be compatible with the latest released OpenMRS version.

+# Installation Guide For DB Sync

+The application is designed to run in one of 2 modes i.e. sender or receiver, you decide one of these via spring's JVM property **spring.profiles.active** with the value set to sender or receiver.

+The OpenMRS dbSync can be used with a endpoint between the sender and the receiver exchanging sync data via ActiveMQ.
+You can also use file-based syncing in a development or test environment but we highly discourage it in production.

+A sender and a receiver directory are created containing the necessary routes and configurations to install and configure sender and receiver sync applications at a remote and central database respectively.
+They are both located in the **distribution** directory.
+Please refer to the [Distribution configuration README.md](./distribution/README.md) for installation and configuration details.

 # Architecture